Murphy900/Clasical-Mechanics-Notes/README.md

 > - The most important one is on page 84, the motivation that arise the necessity to introduce  the Langrange Dirichlet theorem are incorrect.

-> - At page 126, the Lagrange spinning top conclusion are too short and they could be explained better.
+> - At page 126, the Lagrange spinning top conclusion are too short and could be explained better.

 > - The three body problems at page 169 could be expanded better and the notation on the image sometimes doesn't match the one used in the discussion.